Srinjana/todo_woo_django/README.md

 # todo_woo_django
 A todo list organising project using Django3.0 has User signup and login
+Integrated with a Rest API with User Authentication